glencbz/notes/unit-3/ruby/intro.md

 Mostly, we're able to change what a variable's holding if we so choose – constants are designed for the opposite.
 Constants are meant to be placeholders that never change.

+Constants look like variables, but start with uppercase letters.
+By convention, we write most constants in ALL UPPERCASE.

 ```ruby
 SOME_CONSTANT = 'donuts'
 #=> "donuts"